sunghoonyang/ROR/proj2/README.md

   <li>opinion_likes:opinion[]</li>
   <li>opinion_dislikes:opinion[]</li>
 </ul>
-<p>All three models have mutual relationships.</p>
-Spec requirements

-1. At least 3 models in the app, each with at least 1 validation
-2. At least 1 relationship in the app
-3. At least 1 gem that is not a default gem and not a gem we introduced in class
-4. Must have a seed file
-5. Must have some styling (not just plain text) and deploy application to Heroku
-6. A writeup which you will put in the README.md file
-8. Submit a 2 minute screencast demo
+<p>All three models have mutual relationships.
+Also, I am a part-time student, and have some time on my hand.
+I want to work on this as a solo project.
+Hope that's okay with you guys.</p>